DziubanMaciej/Spieven/README.md

 The majority of *Spieven* logic lives in the backend, which manages and runs the tasks, caches the results, monitors display state, and handles frontend commands.
 Frontend commands mainly convert command-line arguments to TCP packets and send them to the backend.
 Most of the frontend commands exit immediately after sending a packet to the backend and receiving a response.
 For example, if the `spieven schedule` command exits immediately, it does not mean the task has ended.
 It is running in the background as a backend's subprocess.

+It is worth noting that *Spieven*'s frontend and backend are really the very same binary file and *Spieven* verifies that.
+There is no compatibility support in the communication protocol between them.
+Only command-line interface is meant to be stable.

 # Installing